A Tree Sperner Lemma: Infinite Settings

 We claim that exactly one component $C$ of $e \setminus \{x\}$ will intersect $f(T)$.
-This follows because $x$ is an endpoint of $e$, or otherwise from the fact that $f(T)$ is connected (if $s,t \in f(T)$ but $s,t$ were in different components, then the path from $s$ to $t$ would be completely in $f(T)$ and $x$ could not be a boundary point of $K$).
+This is clear if $x$ is an endpoint of $e$, else it follows from the fact that $f(T)$ is connected: if $s,t \in f(T)$ were in different components, then the path from $s$ to $t$ would lie in $f(T)$ and must contain $x$, so $x$ could not be a boundary point of $K$.

-This component $C$ contains an endpoint, call it $v_x$.
+Let $v_{x}$ denote the unique endpoint of $e$ that is in component $C$.
 Then either $v_x$ is in $f(T)$ or not.
 We explore these cases and the tree $T^*$ that results:

-\begin{enumerate} \item If $v_x \notin f(T)$, then because $f(T)$ is connected, then $f(T)$ must be completely contained within the interior of $e$, it is an interval with $x$ at one endpoint (because $x \in K=\overline{f(T)}$) and $y \neq v_x$ at another endpoint.
-Then $K$ has at most two boundary points (one if $x = v_x$) and is an interval.
-Then let $T^*$ be the tree consisting of one edge $e^*=[x,v_x]$ and two vertices.
+\begin{enumerate} \item If $v_x \notin f(T)$, then because $f(T)$ is connected, then $f(T)$ must lie in the interior of $e$, so $f(T)$ is an interval with $x$ at one endpoint and $y \neq v_x$ at another endpoint.
+Then $K$ has at most two boundary points and is an interval.
+Then let $T^*$ be the tree consisting of one edge $e^*=[x,v_x]$ and two vertices $x,v_{x}$.